 Reputation Management – A marketing technique used to manage and influence a person or company’s reputation online.

 Reseller – A customer who is authorized to resell another company’s products and/or services.
 They are responsible for properly relaying any TOS or contract, managing the client and ensuring the payment is made to the fulfillment company.

 Responsive Design – A type of website design where the website is scalable to fit all types of computers, tablets and mobile devices.
 It’s responsive as it “responds” to all platforms and browsers unique protocols in order to display the best visual experience for the user.

 Robots.txt – Robots.txt is a file that search engine spiders read to determine which parts of a website they may or may not visit.

 ROI – Abbreviation for Return on Investment.
 In the context of SEO and online marketing, the term refers to sales generated as the direct result of a search engine marketing campaign or another specific marketing initiative.

 RSS – Abbreviation for Really Simple Syndication (RSS feed).
 An RSS feed is an up to date feed of information and news that is sent to you or viewable because you have subscribed to it, such as subscribing to a specific blog RSS feed.
 This is an easy way to stay up to date on industry news and information and it reduces the amount of browsing or searching needed for information on websites.

-Sandboxed – Also known as the “Google Sandbox”, this is a theory that says all new websites are placed into a “holding area” where they must earn their way out through reputation building and management.
+Sandboxed – Also known as the “Google Sandbox”, this is an old theory that says all new websites are placed into a “holding area” where they must earn their way out through reputation building and management.
 The quickest way out of the sandbox is to build links from relevant related sources which are considered authoritative in the industry.
 Many disagree with this theory though and the term is becoming outdated.